Theory of the Room-Temperature QHE in Graphene: Fractional Quantum Hall Effect

 The phonon exchange can create electron-fluxon composites, bosonic or fermionic, depending on the number of fluxons.
-The center-of-mass of any composite moves as a fermion\,(boson) if it contains an odd\,(even) numbers of elementary fermions.
-We call the conduction-electron composite with an odd (even) number of fluxons {\it c-boson}\,({\it c-fermion}).
+We call the conduction-electron composite with an odd (even) number of fluxons {\it{c-boson}}\,({\it{c-fermion}}).
 The electron\,(hole)-type c-particles carry negative (positive) charge.
-We expect that electron\,(hole)-type Cooper-pair-like c-bosons are generated by the phonon-exchange attraction from a pair of electron (hole)-type c-fermions.
+Electron\,(hole)-type Cooper-pair-like c-bosons are generated by the phonon-exchange attraction from a pair of electron (hole)-type c-fermions.
 The pair operators $B$ are defined by

-The prime on the summation in Eq.\,(\ref{7}) means the restriction: $0<\varepsilon_{{\mathbf k}s}^{(j)}<\hbar\omega_{\rm D}$, $\omega_{\rm D}=$ Debye frequency.
+The prime on the summation in Eq.\,(\ref{7}) means the restriction: $0<\varepsilon_{{\bm k}s}^{(j)}<\hbar\omega_{\rm D}$, $\omega_{\rm D}=$ Debye frequency.
 The pairing interaction terms in Eq.\,(\ref{7}) conserve the charge.
-The term $-v_{0}B_{{\mathbf k}^{\prime}{\mathbf q}\,s}^{(1)\dagger}B_{{\mathbf k}{\mathbf q}\,s}^{(1)}$, where $v_{0}\equiv \vert V_{{\mathbf q}}V_{{\mathbf q}}^{\prime}\vert\,(\hbar\omega_{0}A)^{-1}$, $A=$ sample area, is the pairing strength, generates a transition in the electron-type c-fermion states.
-Similarly, the exchange of a phonon generates a transition between the hole-type c-fermion states, represented by $-v_{0}B_{{\mathbf k}^{\prime}{\mathbf q}\,s}^{(2)\dagger}B_{{\mathbf k}{\mathbf q}\,s}^{(2)\dagger}$.
-The phonon exchange can also pair-create\,(pair-annihilate) electron\,(hole)-type c-boson pairs, and the effects of these processes are represented by $-v_{0}B_{{\mathbf k}^{\prime}{\mathbf q}\,s}^{(1)\dagger}B_{{\mathbf k}{\mathbf q}\,s}^{(2)\dagger}$ $\left(-v_{0}B_{{\mathbf k}{\mathbf q}\,s}^{(1)}B_{{\mathbf k}{\mathbf q}\,s}^{(2)}\right)$.
+The term $-v_{0}B_{{\bm k}^{\prime}{\bm q}\,s}^{(1)\dagger}B_{{\bm k}{\bm q}\,s}^{(1)}$, where $v_{0}\equiv \vert V_{{\bm q}}V_{{\bm q}}^{\prime}\vert\,(\hbar\omega_{0}A)^{-1}$, $A=$ sample area, is the pairing strength, generates a transition in the electron-type c-fermion states.
+Similarly, the exchange of a phonon generates a transition between the hole-type c-fermion states, represented by $-v_{0}B_{{\bm k}^{\prime}{\bm q}\,s}^{(2)\dagger}B_{{\bm k}{\bm q}\,s}^{(2)\dagger}$.
+The phonon exchange can also pair-create\,(pair-annihilate) electron\,(hole)-type c-boson pairs, and the effects of these processes are represented by $-v_{0}B_{{\bm k}^{\prime}{\bm q}\,s}^{(1)\dagger}B_{{\bm k}{\bm q}\,s}^{(2)\dagger}$ $(-v_{0}B_{{\bm k}{\bm q}\,s}^{(1)}B_{{\bm k}{\bm q}\,s}^{(2)})$.

 The Cooper pair is formed from two ``electrons'' (or ``holes'').
 Likewise the c-bosons may be formed by the phonon-exchange attaraction from two like-charge c-fermions.
-If the density of the c-bosons is high enough, then the c-bosons will be condensed and exhibit a superconductivity.
+If the density of the c-bosons is high enough, then the c-bosons will be BE-condensed and exhibit a superconductivity.

-The pairing interaction terms in Eq.\,(\ref{7}) are formally identical with those in the generalized BCS Hamiltonian\,\cite{23}.
+The pairing interaction terms in Eq.\,(\ref{7}) are formally identical with those in the generalized BCS Hamiltonian\,\cite{30}.
 Only we deal here with c-fermions instead of conduction electrons.